Coach trips and self-drive packages including ticket and hotel

 The British Grand Prix is one of the oldest races in the f1 calendar and the UK is home (in full or part) to eight of the competing teams including McLaren, Williams, Red Bull, Lotus, Force India and Mercedes.
 Silverstone's circuit also provides some amazing racing opportunities for both driver and spectator alike.
 The track itself used to be a former World War II aerodrome, it's fast and a quick lap time requires bravery and finesse from the racing driver.
 Many of the drivers consider the corners at Silverstone to be among some of the best in Formula One, particularly at the start of the race.

 Over the three race days, Silverstone attracts a bigger crowd of grand prix racing fans compared to any other race in the f1 calendar.
 'Race Day' is always busy so it is wise to get to Silverstone as soon as you can.
 If you have a Grandstand seat then you can afford to arrive later but if you are standing, the flag mad fans tend to set up very early especially around the Luffield part of the circuit.

 There's plenty of Grandstands, food outlets and toilet facilities available at the circuit and there is a large café with shops next door in the Paddock.
 You never know what the weather is going to be like in the summer so be prepared for sunshine and showers, also as Silverstone was a former airfield, it is an exposed area so can get quite windy.
 If it's your first time at Silverstone, the high intensity, glitz, glamour and adrenalin-fuelled drama of the British Grand Prix will have you coming back for more!

-Tours start from only £260 per person and each package to the British Grand Prix includes: return coach travel, overnight accommodation in a quality hotel with breakfast, hotel-to-venue transfers plus ticket to the event with the possibility of upgrading for a supplement.
+Packages to the British Grand Prix tend to include: return coach travel, overnight accommodation in a quality hotel with breakfast, hotel-to-venue transfers plus ticket to the event with the possibility of upgrading for a supplement.

 2014 British Grand Prix Results: